CONVERT BCBSM TO NONPROFIT MUTUAL INSURER

 · The amount of a premium rebate that could be offered for group and nongroup wellness coverage would be increased from 10% to 30%.

-· Insurers and corporations would have to establish reasonable open enrollment periods, subject to the commissioner's approval, for all disability policies and certificates offered, delivered, issued for delivery, or renewed in Michigan on or after January 1, 2014.
+· Insurers and corporations would be allowed to establish reasonable open enrollment periods, subject to the commissioner's approval, for policies and certificates offered or renewed in Michigan, beginning January 1, 2014.

-As described earlier, Senate Bill 61 provides, in a new Part 6A of the Nonprofit Health Care Corporation Reform Act, for the creation of the Michigan Health Endowment Fund.
+As described earlier, Senate Bill 1294 provides, in a new Part 6A of the Nonprofit Health Care Corporation Reform Act, for the creation of the Michigan Health and Wellness Foundation.
 This would be a nonprofit corporation organized under the Nonprofit Corporation Act on a nonstock, directorship basis to receive and administer funds for the public welfare.

-The foundation would be organized and operated by a nine-member board appointed by the Governor with the advice and consent of the State Senate.
+The foundation would be organized and operated by a 13-member board appointed by the Governor with the advice and consent of the State Senate.
 The following initial members would be appointed:

-o One from a list of three or more recommended by the State Senate Majority Leader.
+** Two from a list of five or more recommended by the State Senate Majority Leader.

-o One from a list of three or more recommended by the Speaker of the Michigan House of Representatives.
+** Two from a list of five or more recommended by the Speaker of the Michigan House of Representatives.

 Members would serve four-year terms, but the initial terms would be staggered.
-Six members would constitute a quorum for business, and an affirmative vote of five members would be required for official action.
-The board would appoint an executive director who could employ staff and consultants with board approval.
-The board would determine compensation for the executive director and staff, and approve contracts.
-The board itself would serve without compensation, although they could receive reimbursement for actual and necessary expenses in the performance of official duties.
+Seven members would constitute a quorum for business, and an affirmative vote of seven members would be required for official action.
+The board would appoint a chief executive officer who could employ staff with board approval.
+The board would determine compensation for the executive director and staff.
+The board itself would serve without compensation, although they could receive reimbursement for actual and necessary expenses.

 The business of the board would have to be conducted at meetings that are held in Michigan in a place available to the general public and open to the public.
 However, the board could establish reasonable rules and regulations to minimize disruption of a meeting.
 The board could meet in closed session to consider certain personnel issues, to consult with its attorney, or to comply with federal and state privacy or confidentiality rules and regulations.